- Home

 Just because August is the last month of summer, this doesn’t mean that you can’t introduce some new plants to your garden.

-Marigolds are a great option and will continue to flower until the weather gets really frosty.
+Marigolds are a great option as they flower until the weather gets really frosty.
 They look lovely in the autumn – especially if you’re planning to decorate your garden with pumpkins for Halloween.

 15. Keep on top of weeds